Join LITE’s #FirstPayDay Challenge!

 1. Create a fundraising team or sign up as an individual.

-Email us at email@example.com to ask for an invite.
-Create a CanadaHelps profile/team page and set a fundraising goal.
+Click here to create a CanadaHelps profile/team page and set a fundraising goal.

 2. Share your story with friends online and ask them to donate.